 With so many ride-hailing apps to choose from, a new Austin service has emerged that streamlines it all.
 Ride Finder.io helps keep track of all the ride-sharing services available in the city.
-The website allows you to put in your starting and ending address, which then estimates your fare across all ride-hailing platforms.
+The website allows you to put in your starting and ending address and then estimates your fare across all ride-hailing platforms.

-Ride Finder.io currently provides estimates for Fare, Fasten, Get Me, and Wingz but says it will add additional ride-sharing companies as they are announced.
+Ride Finder.io currently provides estimates for Fare, Fasten, Get Me, and Wingz but will add additional ride-sharing companies.